Colleen Joy Shogan: Removal

-Post-National Archives work and writing
+Post–National Archives work and writing

-Following her being fired as Archivist of the United States, in February 2025, Shogan was hired by More Perfect, a nonpartisan nonprofit, as a senior advisor.
+Following her removal, Shogan joined More Perfect, a nonpartisan nonprofit, as a senior advisor.
 She later told WTOP that the position was similar to her previous role in that she is helping "bring our nation’s history to young people and Americans all across the country" and that, in her view, "women are criticized for their leadership more than men," adding that some criticism is valid, but not everything.

+On September 17, 2025, she launched In Pursuit at a Constitution Day Symposium at American University, where she serves as CEO.
+In Pursuit is a nonpartisan national civics initiative of More Perfect that invites Americans to draw lessons from the American presidency and the first 250 years of the American experiment.
+The project commissioned essays on each president and first lady from contributors including three former presidents, three former first ladies, the Chief Justice of the United States, and seven Pulitzer Prize winners.
+Former President George W. Bush's essay on George Washington launched the series on Presidents' Day 2026.
+The essays are published weekly and distributed freely on Substack.
+In Pursuit has partnered with iCivics and the Bill of Rights Institute to develop curriculum materials, and aims to reach ten million Americans, including five million students.

 She is the author of eight murder mystery novels, featuring Washington congressional aide Kit Marshall, with titles that include Stabbing in the Senate, Homicide in the House, and Larceny at the Library.
 "They're puzzles, and I like to solve puzzles", she said in 2023 about her novels.

 Personal life

 Shogan is married to Rob Raffety, the internal communications director for Stand Together.
+She is also a Senior Fellow in Civics Education at Stand Together and a member of the Jack Miller Center's advisory council.